 Grants can be obtained from different levels of the government for a variety of purposes and industries.

 The eligibility criteria, amount of funds available, funding conditions and activities differ from grant to grant.
-More information on grants and assistance programs is available from the Australian Government's Grants and assistance programs tool and Advance Queensland.
+Read more information about available grants and assistance programs and Advance Queensland programs.

 Learn more about innovation grants.